evanwill/refine-lessons/chronicling-api.md

 ### Construct a query

-To construct the API query URL, create a new column by clicking the menu arrow on the `state` column > `edit column` > `Add column based on this column`.
+To construct the query URL, create a new column by clicking the menu arrow on the `state` column > `edit column` > `Add column based on this column`.
 Give the new column the name `url`, then click in the `Expression` text box.
 This box accepts functions written in GREL (General Refine Expression Language, [docs](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language)) that will be applied to each cell in the existing column when creating values for the new column.